Wiretap Channels with Random States Non-Causally Available at the Encoder: Wiretap Channels with Random States Non-Causally Available at the Encoder

-The challenge in showing that $R_\mathsf{A}\leq R_\mathsf{A}^\mathrm{Alt}$ comes from the observation that in $R_\mathsf{A}$ the legitimate user may not be able to reliably decode the (inner) $U$ layer of the superposition codebook by itself.
-Decoding the $U$ layer in $R_\mathsf{A}$ is possible, in general, with the assistance of the (outer) $V$ layer.
-This is evident from the second and third rate bounds in $R_\mathsf{A}$, from which it is seen that even if an input distribution $Q_{U,V,X|S}$ induces $I(U;Y)<I(U;S)$, it still might result in a positive achievable rate.
-In contrast, $R_\mathsf{A}^\mathrm{Alt}$ only allows input distributions with $I(U;Y)\geq I(U;S)$, i.e., distributions that make $U$ decodable on its own by the legitimate user.
-Nonetheless, as the proof in Appendix \ref{APPEN:alternative_achievability_proof} shows that $R_\mathsf{A}=R_\mathsf{A}^\mathrm{Alt}$, it in particular implies that the optimal input distributions in $R_\mathsf{A}$ always satisfy $I(U;Y)\geq I(U;S)$.
+\end{proposition} The proof of Proposition \ref{PROP:alternative_rate} is relegated to Appendix \ref{APPEN:alternative_achievability_proof}.
+The challenge in the proof is showing that $R_\mathsf{A}^\mathsf{Alt}\leq R_\mathsf{A}$.
+This is since in $R_\mathsf{A}^\mathsf{Alt}$ the legitimate user may not be able to reliably decode the (inner) $U$ layer of the superposition codebook by itself.
+Decoding the $U$ layer in $R_\mathsf{A}^\mathsf{Alt}$ is possible, in general, with the assistance of the (outer) $V$ layer.
+This is evident from the second and third rate bounds in $R_\mathsf{A}^\mathsf{Alt}$, from which it is seen that even if an input distribution $p_{U,V,X|S}$ induces $I(U;Y)<I(U;S)$, it still might result in a positive achievable rate.
+In contrast, $R_\mathsf{A}$ only allows input distributions with $I(U;Y)\geq I(U;S)$, i.e., distributions that make $U$ decodable on its own by the legitimate user.
+Nonetheless, as the proof in Appendix \ref{APPEN:alternative_achievability_proof} shows that $R_\mathsf{A}=R_\mathsf{A}^\mathsf{Alt}$, it implies, in particular, that an optimal input distribution in $R_\mathsf{A}^\mathsf{Alt}$ always satisfies $I(U;Y)\geq I(U;S)$.

-Recall that the purpose of the inner layer codebook $U$ in the scheme that achieves $R_\mathsf{A}$ is to make the eavesdropper `waste' resources on decoding it (which, in turn, produces SS).
-This is done by having $I(U;Z)>I(U;S)$, where $I(U;S)$ is approximately the rate of the $U$ codebook (that must be at least of that rate, and it is never beneficial to make it larger as it carries no information of the secret message).
-In that respect, the optimality of coding distributions with $I(U;Y)\geq I(U;S)$ in $R_\mathsf{A}$ means that a $U$ codebook that is directly decodable by the legitimate user is most beneficial in obscuring the eavesdropper.

-\begin{remark}[Explicit Achievability for Alternative Rate] An explicit achievability proof of $R_\mathsf{A}^\mathrm{Alt}$ can be established by repeating the proof of Theorem \ref{TM:SDWTC_lower_bound} that establishes $R_\mathsf{A}$ as a lower bound on the SS-capacity (see Section \ref{SUBSUBSEC:SDWTC_lower_bound_proof}), while restricting attention only to input distributions with $I(U;Y)\geq I(U;S)$.
-This is observed by noting that when $Q_{U,V,X|S}$ induces $I(U;Y)\geq I(U;S)$, the third rate bound in $R_\mathsf{A}(Q_{U,V,X|S})$ from \eqref{EQ:SDWTC_lower_bound_prob} becomes inactive (due to the first rate bound therein).
-Proposition \ref{PROP:alternative_rate} then shows that no loss of optimality occurs as a consequence of this restriction on the input distributions. \end{remark}

-\begin{remark}[Interpretation of Alternative Rate] To get some intuition on the structure of $R_\mathsf{A}^\mathrm{Alt}$ notice that $I(V;Y|U)-I(V;Z|U)$ is the total rate of secrecy resources that are produced by the outer layer of the codebook.
-That is, the outer layer can achieve a secure communication rate of $I(V;Y|U) - \max\Big\{I(V;Z|U), I(V;S|U)\Big\}$, and it can produce secret key at a rate of $\Big[I(V;S|U)-I(V;Z|U)\Big]^+$, where $[x]^+=\max(0,x)$, because some of the dummy bits needed to correlate the transmission with the state are secure for the same reason that a transmission is secure.